DrKJeff16/project.nvim/README.md

 ### Pattern Matching

-**project.nvim**'s pattern engine uses the same expressions as **vim-rooter**, but for your convenience I will copy-paste them here:
+`project.nvim` comes with a pattern matching engine that uses the same expressions as `vim-rooter`, but for your convenience here come some examples:

 - To specify the root is a certain directory, prefix it with `=`:
   ```lua
   patterns = { '=src' }
   ```
-- To specify the root has a certain directory or file (which may be a glob), just give the name:
+- To specify the root has a certain directory or file (which may be a glob), just add it to the pattern list:
   ```lua
   patterns = { '.git', '.github', '*.sln', 'build/env.sh' }
   ```